Jackson "Grant" Rose was born on Jan 11, 1871 near Ursina, Somerset County, PA, the son of Charles and Catherine (Minerd) Rose.

 On Sept.
 23, 1945, the Roses celebrated their 50th wedding anniversary.
 Many of their children, grandchildren, nieces, nephews and friends attended the party where refreshments were served.
 Son John "offered a prayer for the aged couple," reported the local newspaper in a lengthy article.
 Among the many attendees was a second cousin, Charles "Red" Minor, of Connellsville, PA.

 On Sept.
-26, 1961, he died in the Somerset Community Hospital.
-He was buried beside Rebecca at the Jersey Church.
+25, 1961, he died in the Somerset Community Hospital.
+Following funeral services led by Rev. Vernon Witt, he was buried at the Jersey Church.
+An obituary was published in the Somerset Daily American.

 The Roses are mentioned in the booklets Reflections: Ursina 1787-1994 and Draketown Past & Present.